 Real estate mutual funds

-So, just like mutual funds that invest in a wide array of stocks offering you a tiny slice of dozens or hundreds of separate investments real estate mutual funds offer investors a way to gain from a wide range of profitable real estate investments for a low cost.
+Real estate mutual funds allow investors to access a highly diversified portfolio of real estate investments.
+These funds are primarily invested in REITs and property management companies.
+So, just like mutual funds that invest in a wide array of stocks, offering you a tiny slice of dozens or hundreds of separate investments, real estate mutual funds offer investors a way to gain from a wide range of profitable real estate investments for a low cost.
 You can invest essentially any amount into a mutual fund even as little as $5 or $10, depending on which platform you use to make the purchase.

 Real estate investment groups

 Real estate investment groups are organizations whose primary purpose is to invest in real estate.
-They may buy and hold properties, or buy them to renovate and re-sell them.
+They may buy and hold properties or buy them to renovate and re-sell them.
 They do not qualify as REITs, which are subject to limitations and disclosures like other stocks, and therefore are not required to make the same kinds of disclosures.
-These groups consist of private shareholders and their stock is not publicly traded.
+These groups consist of private shareholders whose stock is not publicly traded.
+Wholesalers essentially act as middlemen between the buyer and seller of a real estate property.
+When a homeowner or real estate investor owns an asset they want to offload quickly but don’t have the time, resources, or tools to find a buyer quickly, a wholesaler can take on that part of the process for a profit.
+Essentially, the wholesaler and seller will agree on a price, and then the wholesaler will try to find a buyer willing to pay more than that amount.
+Wholesaling is usually done with properties considered fixer-uppers, and buyers are generally investors looking to renovate and flip them for a profit.

 How to fund real estate investing